breedx-splk/otel-tls-jamboree/README.md

 * This guide assumes the use of MacOS.
 Some commands and tools/urls will change on other operating systems.
 * You must have some standard tools installed (typically through homebrew).
-Make sure you have curl, sed, wget, tar.
+Make sure you have curl, sed, wget, tar, tee.

 ## openssl